Summer happenings

 Everyone from Bellaire was awarded an “Excellent” rank for their IE besides senior Reece Langland, who received a “Superior” in stage management.

 Six officers of Future Farmers of America attended the 96th annual Texas FFA State Convention from July 8-12, and the president and vice president traveled to Washington DC for the Washington Leadership Conference from July 16-20.
-There, they received guidance on leadership, such as troubleshooting when something goes wrong, and how to use her resources.
+There, they received guidance on leadership, such as troubleshooting when something goes wrong.
 They also learned how to implement service projects during the year.

 At the state convention, junior and FFA historian Lauren Hare participated in workshops, met students from other chapters and talked to different colleges about their agricultural programs.